-The range of strains above the longwalls at the SBEUM has been determined using monitoring data from the previously extracted longwalls in the Hunter and Newcastle Coalfields, where the mining geometry is reasonably similar to those for the longwalls based on the Modified Layout.
-The range of strains measured during the extraction of these longwalls should, therefore, provide a reasonable indication of the range of potential strains for these longwalls.
+The range of strains above the longwalls at the SBEUM has been determined using monitoring data from the previously extracted longwalls in the Hunter and Newcastle Coalfields, where the mining geometry is reasonably similar to those at the SBEUM.
+The range of strains measured during the mining of these longwalls should, therefore, provide a reasonable indication of the range of potential strains for WYLW24 to WYLW26.